jmiseikis/ArduinoDrumHaptics/README.md

-The system was demonstrated by using a simulated drums app on an Android tablet while getting a haptic feedback to your wrists as you play using our unique conductive drumstics :-) Simple matching of frequency changes gave a realistic effect.
+The system was demonstrated by using a simulated drums app on an Android tablet while getting a haptic feedback to your wrists as you play using our unique conductive drumsticks :-) Simple matching of frequency changes gave a realistic effect.

 The project was based on Arduino Uno board and it was the first time using Arduino